Taiko2k/Taiko2k/README.md

 ### Hi there 👋

 I'm Taiko2k, the andorid sent to you from Cyberlife!
-Nice to meet you!

 I'm a bit of a nerd (INTP) whos excited about technology and culture.
 As you could probably tell by me having a Github, one of my main hobbies is Programming.
 Check out some of the cool software I've made down below.
 Its mainly for Linux as thats what I use almost soley as my home desktop OS.